About XenTek Limited

 Resource = New Aspose.Tasks.Resource mppFile.Resources.Add(resource)

-As is discussed in one of the forum entries, Microsoft Project automatically assigns the times and dates to the resource assignment when you link them using Microsoft’s interface.
-When using Aspose.Tasks this needs to be done manually.
+Please note that Microsoft Project automatically assigns the times and dates to the resource assignment when you link them using Microsoft’s interface.
+Therefore when using Aspose.Tasks for .NET, this needs to be done manually.

 How to assign a resource